HULFSynth : An INR based Super-Resolution and Ultra Low-Field MRI Synthesis via Contrast factor estimation: Experiments and Results

 \section{Experiments and Results}

-\textbf{Datasets and Implementation: } We evaluated our method on two publicly available datasets: (i) IXI dataset \cite{IXIDatasetBrain} ($B_0$: 3T, type: T$_1$W, spatial: (150, 256), slices: 256) and (ii) LMIC (paired 64mT/3T) dataset \cite{vandenbroekPaired64mT3T2025a} (type: T$_1$W, spatial: (112, 136), slices: 40).
+\textbf{Datasets and Implementation: } The proposed method was evaluated on two publicly available datasets: \textit{(i)} IXI Dataset \cite{IXIDatasetBrain}, consisting of HF (3T) T$_1$-weighted images with spatial dimensions: $150 \times 256$ and 256 slices per volume. \textit{(ii)} LMIC Dataset \cite{vandenbroekPaired64mT3T2025a} comprising paired HF-ULF (3T-64mT) T$_1$-weighted images with spatial dimensions: $112 \times 136$ and 40 slices per volume.
 Observed HF and ULF images were preprocessed using BET \cite{smithFastRobustAutomated2002} and FAST \cite{zhangSegmentationBrainMR2001} with bias field correction.
 HF images were affine-registered to ULF space for evaluations (Experiment-2).
 Intensity images were normalized to [0,1].
 INR was trained with voxel patches using PyTorch Lightning on an NVIDIA RTX A6000 GPU (48GB).

-\textbf{Image Assessment: } Image Quality was quantified using a combination of structural, luminance, image contrast and cohesion metrics: Structural Similarity Index (SSIM) and Mean Shifted Line Correlation (MSLC) \cite{dohmenSimilarityQualityMetrics2025}.
+The average run time of IXI and LMIC datasets were 17 and 11 minutes per volume respectively.
+The average memory usage of IXI and LMIC datasets were 39 and 6 Gb per volume respectively. { \textbf{Image Assessment: } Image Quality was quantified using a combination of structural, luminance, image contrast and cohesion metrics: Structural Similarity Index (SSIM) and Mean Shifted Line Correlation (MSLC) \cite{dohmenSimilarityQualityMetrics2025}.
 To measure perceptual fidelity, we used Learned Perceptual Image Patch Similarity (LPIPS) with an Alex-net backbone in the axial plane \cite{dohmenSimilarityQualityMetrics2025}.
-We approximated the standard deviation of background noise with CSF signal to quantify WM-GM contrast enhancement in predicted images.
+Segmentation predictions were quantified using Dice score and Intersection over Union (IoU).
+We approximated the standard deviation of background noise with CSF signal to quantify WM-GM contrast enhancement in the predicted images. }

-\textbf{Hyperparameter Tuning: }Lagrangian multipliers (in Fig. \ref{fig:block_diagram_2}(B)) were carefully tuned with a fusion metric, Reconstruction Quality Score (RQS) which was composed using ULF prediction scores: SSIM, MSLC, LPIPS and ULF segmentation prediction scores Dice and IoU to find the default hyperparameter configuration with grid search, which was used for all experiments.
-Image metrics of predicted HF images were only used for final evaluation, not for hyperparameter tuning.
+{ \textbf{Hyperparameter Tuning: }Lagrangian multipliers (in Fig. \ref{fig:block_diagram_2}(B)) were carefully tuned with a fusion metric, Reconstruction Quality Score (RQS) which was composed using ULF prediction scores: SSIM, MSLC, LPIPS and ULF segmentation prediction scores Dice and IoU to find the default hyperparameter configuration with grid search.
+The default hyperparameter configuration was used for all experiments, given its stable convergence across synthetic and 64mT data, demonstrating strong hyperparameter transferability across datasets.
+Default hyperparameter configuration is as follows: l$_1$: 1e3, l$_2$: 1e2, l$_3$: 9.5e-1, l$_4$: 1.5, Fourier Frequency: 72, Fourier scale: 4.0, epochs = 15e3 }

-\textbf{Baselines: }We compared our model against bicubic and voxel grid (trilinear) interpolations as they preserve observed data integrity, and LoHiResGAN \cite{LoHiResGAN}, which was trained on paired 64mT-3T data for completeness.
-ULF input to LoHiResGAN was bias field corrected and resampled to 1mm³ isotropic resolution using cubic spline interpolation.